nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 	- `BP_EXPEDITED_PRIORITY` (value = 2)
 * `finePriority`: this is inherited from BPv6 COS and is the finer grain priority level (level 0 to 254) within the `BP_STD_PRIORITY` class.
 The default value is 0.
 * `acct`: The accounting category for the ZCO, which is either `ZcoInbound` (0), `ZcoOutbound` (1), or `ZcoUnknown` (2).
 If a ZCO is created for transmission to another node, this parameter is typically set to `ZcoOutbound`.
-* `*attendant`: the semaphore that blocks the return of the function until the necessary resources have been allocated in the SDR for the creation of the ZCO
+* `*attendant`: the semaphore that blocks the return of the function until the necessary resources have been allocated in the SDR for the ZCO

 Return Value